-Children are sometime required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
+Children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.

 Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
+Family court proceedings can also require children to give evidence.
 This can be stressful for children.

-We will recognise these vulnerabilities and offer early help where necessary for the children, young people and their families to safeguard emotional wellbeing; we will access resources as defined in Keeping Children Safe in Education Sept 2019.
+We will recognise these vulnerabilities and offer early help where necessary for the children, young people and their families to safeguard emotional wellbeing; we will access resources as defined in Keeping Children Safe in Education Sept 2020.